 Destiny 2 is all about earning new loot and growing as powerful as you can.
-But figuring out how to get your strength up quickly, especially following the first two expansions — Curse of Osiris and Warmind — can be a bit confusing.
+But figuring out how to get your strength up quickly, especially following the trio of expansions — Curse of Osiris, Warmind, and Forsaken — can be a bit confusing.
 That’s why we’ve made this Destiny 2 power leveling guide, which breaks down everything you need to do to max out your power level.

 Step one: Get to level 50